Latest White Paper | "Cyral for Data Access Governance"· Learn More

 Free Trial

 DAM stands for Database Activity Monitoring, referring to any solution that is used to actively monitor and analyze database activity.
-Database Activity Monitoring tools and technology are multipurpose, typically being used by organizations both to fulfill specific compliance criteria, as well as protect their most sensitive data from external hackers and malicious insiders.
+A critical component of any organization’s database security strategy, Database Activity Monitoring tools and technology are multipurpose, typically being used by organizations both to fulfill specific compliance criteria, as well as protect their most sensitive data from external hackers and malicious insiders.

 Database Activity Monitoring Overview